-Juvenile Field Services places emphasis on public safety, preventing future offenses through the use of evidencebased correctional practices and services, education, employment and enhancing positive family impact on the offender's behavior.
+Juvenile Field Services places emphasis on public safety, preventing future offenses through the use of evidence-based correctional practices and services, education, employment and enhancing positive family impact on the offender's behavior.
 Offenders are supervised on level systems based on their risk to reoffend as determined by evidence-based correctional risk assessments.
 Juvenile offenders are monitored utilizing a graduated response approach to technical supervision violations.
-Graduated responses may consist of regularly scheduled community service work projects, reduction in curfew or attendance Accountability at Panel.
-Accountability Panels consist of community volunteers who meet with the offender to address issues relating to community supervision to arrive at creative solutions.
+Graduated responses may consist of regularly scheduled community service work projects, reduction in curfew or attendance at a Success Panel.
+Success Panels consist of community volunteers who meet with the offender to address issues relating to supervision to arrive at creative solutions.